-Ever since I got my HP probook 4420s I have been on a search for the Touchpad (or Clickpad as it is called) Nirvana.
-On Kubuntu 10.10 Out of the box the clickpad was basically useless, right click and middle click did not work.
-Thankfully though, a work around helped get the most basic functionality working, but lacked multi-touch (even though the clickpad supports multi-touch) Another patch was released which gave clickpad multitouch support but removed right click option (You have to do a 2 finger tab to right click)
+Ever since I got my HP ProBook 4420s, I have been on a search for the Touchpad (or Clickpad as it is called) Nirvana.
+Out of the box, the clickpad was useless, right click and middle click did not work.
+Thankfully though, a work around helped get the most basic functionality working, but lacked multi-touch (even though the clickpad supports multi-touch) Another patch was released which gave clickpad multitouch support but removed right-click option (You have to do a two finger tab to the right click)

 Situation under Natty Narwhal

 Things did improve under Natty, at least out of the box I got basic multitouch functionalities like finger scroll, two/three finger tab to right click and middle click respectively.
 However right and middle click is still missing.